jordles/Javascript-30/Day 30/README.md

 # Day 30 Pop the Pimple!
 (Whack a Mole)

-As someone who still has frequent acne through adulthood, i decided on a pimple theme, because the concept was fun and exciting to me.
+I decided on a pimple theme, because the concept was fun and relatable to me.
 I added different difficulties, including enflamed pimples, which require two clicks(pinches) to pop.
 The cursor is a hand pinching.
 The hard mode has 50% of spawning an enflamed pimple.